grafana/grafana/docs/sources/datasources/influxdb/influx-flux.md

 Name             | Description
 ---------------- | -------------
 `Name`      | The data source name.
 This is how you refer to the data source in panels and queries.
+We recommend something like `InfluxDB-Flux`.
 `Default`   | Default data source means that it will be pre-selected for new panels.
 `URL`            | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB 2.0 API port is by default 9999) `Organization`   | The [Influx organization](https://v2.docs.influxdata.com/v2.0/organizations/) that will be used for Flux queries.
-This is also used to for the `v.organization` query macro
+This is also used to for the `v.organization` query macro.
 `Token`          | The authentication token used for Flux queries.
 With Influx 2.0, use the [influx authentication token to function](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/).
-For influx 1.8, the token is `username:password`
+For influx 1.8, the token is `username:password`.
-`Default Bucket` | The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries
+`Default bucket` | (Optional) The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries.
-`Min time interval` | Refer to [Min time interval]({{< relref "#min-time-interval" >}}).
+`Min time interval` | (Optional) Refer to [Min time interval]({{< relref "#min-time-interval" >}}).
-`Max series`| Limits the number of series/tables that Grafana processes.
+`Max series`| (Optional) Limits the number of series/tables that Grafana processes.
 Lower this number to prevent abuse, and increase it if you have lots of small time series and not all are shown.
 Defaults to 1000.

 ## Min time interval